GuntaButya/Matrix.NET/README.md

 A Light Weight Matrix based on the Code of darkdragon-001

-Orriginal code can be viewed here: https://github.com/darkdragon-001/LightweightMatrixCSharp
+Original code can be viewed here: https://github.com/darkdragon-001/LightweightMatrixCSharp

 Blog here: http://blog.ivank.net/lightweight-matrix-class-in-c-strassen-algorithm-lu-decomposition.html